mprib/personal_site/content/authors/admin/_index.md

 - Visitors
 ---

-I am a physical therapist currently pursuing a PhD in Rehabilitation and Movement Science at the University of Texas at Austin.
+I am a physical therapist currently pursuing a PhD in Movement and Cognitive Rehabilitation Science at the University of Texas at Austin.
 My clinical experience has been among a general outpatient population and afforded me the opportunity to become a Board Certified Specialist in Orthopedic Physical Therapy.
 Prior to becoming a physical therapist I worked in pension consulting as an actuary and have retained a love for data, statistics and programming.
-I look forward to merging my varied interests into a singular research path.
+My intention during my PhD is to clarify how abnormal trunk movement following stroke can provide useful insights into underlying impairments, and potentially inform novel rehab strategies to improve walking ability.